-- 73 percent of King County residents have frequent service. - 26 new-generation RapidRide lines around the county, featuring state-of-the-art innovations.
+- Frequent service for 73 percent of King County residents. - 26 new-generation RapidRide lines around the county, featuring state-of-the-art innovations.

 A growing network of express buses, running every 15 to 30 minutes all day between areas where many people live and work.